usds/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-1/In-Class Materials/Facilitator Guide_Case Study Complete.md

 **Target Audience:** Federal acquisition professionals enrolled in DITAP
 **Facilitator(s):** \[Insert Facilitator Name(s)\]

-### I. Overview & Objectives
+### I. Overview & objectives

-In this session, learners use SWOT analysis to evaluate CRM integration options in the Nagivating Stakeholder and Decision-Making Challenges case study **in Milestone 2**.
+In this session, learners use SWOT analysis to evaluate CRM integration options in the Navigating Stakeholder and Decision-Making Challenges case study **in Milestone 2**.
 The goal is to help learners think critically about trade-offs, make an informed recommendation, and sketch out a high-level integration and monitoring plan.

 **Learning Objectives:**
-* Use SWOT analysis to evaluate CRM solution paths
+* Use SWOT analysis to evaluate CRM solution paths.
-* Identify key trade-offs and decision points
+* Identify key trade-offs and decision points.
-* Begin shaping an acquisition strategy based on discovery insights
+* Begin shaping an acquisition strategy based on discovery insights.

 ### II.
-Materials & Preparation
+Materials & preparation

 **Materials:**
-* Nagivating Stakeholder and Decision-Making Challenges Case Study Milestone 2
+* Navigating Stakeholder and Decision-Making Challenges Case Study Milestone 2
 * SWOT Analysis Template

 **Pre-Read for Participants:**
-* Read Nagivating Stakeholder and Decision-Making Challenges Case Study Milestone 2
+* Read Navigating Stakeholder and Decision-Making Challenges Case Study Milestone 2.

 ### III.
-Session Agenda & Activities
+Session agenda & activities

 **Activity:** SWOT Analysis of Solution Paths
 **Time:** 60-75 minutes